Princess Caroline of Hesse-Homburg (1819–1872)

 Caroline of Hesse-Homburg (1819–1872), was a Princess consort of Reuss of Greiz by marriage to Henry XX, Prince Reuss of Greiz.
 She was the regent of the Principality of Reuss-Greiz during the minority of her minor son Heinrich XXII, Prince Reuss of Greiz, from 1859 until 1867.

 Life

 Caroline was eldest child of Gustav, Landgrave of Hesse-Homburg, and his wife, Princess Louise of Anhalt-Dessau.

 On 1 October 1839 in Homburg vor der Höhe, she married Henry XX, Prince Reuss of Greiz.

 When her spouse died in 1859, she was made regent of the Principality during the minority of her son.
-When the Austro-Prussian War started in 1866, she chose the side of Austria, which was the reason to why the principality was occupied by Prussia and she was forced to resign.
+When the Austro-Prussian War started in 1866, she chose the side of Austria, which was the reason to why the principality was occupied by Prussia, and she was forced to resign.
+At which point her son Heinrich XXII assumed full authority in 1867.

+Caroline spent the rest of her life in Greiz, where she died of natural causes on 18 January 1872 at age 52.